maelstrom-software/maelstrom/doc/book/head/src/spec-layers.md

 As a user, having to specify every layer as a tar file would be very painful.
 For this reason, Maelstrom provides some conveniences for creating layers based on specifications.
-There is an API function that clients can call where they provide a layer specification and get back a layer.
 A layer specification looks like this:

 ```rust
 pub enum Layer {